rodriguesnavil/simple-chaincode/README.md

 }
 ```

-Considering the above, we can implement a simple contract, that does nothing valuable, but can be
+Considering the above, we can implement a class SimpleContract that extends the Contract class and use context object (ctx) in order to consume APIs to get, update and delete state in the Blockchain ledger:
-operated in the network:
 ```bash
 'use strict';